About Us

 Wendy Marsden

-Wendy Marsden, CPA CFP® RIA, MSA started doing taxes for fun 1992.
+Wendy Marsden, CPA CFP® RIA, MSA started doing taxes for fun in 1992.
 Licensed as a CPA in 2000, she opened Tea & Taxes as a CPA tax practice from a home office while she raised her young children.
 She developed a reputation as a compassionate and thorough tax accountant who looked at the whole financial picture, often offering financial advising to her people as well as tax preparation.
 Although she joined NAPFA in 2012, she didn’t add stand-alone comprehensive financial planning services to her tax practice until 2014.
 Here’s a video where she talks about her slow transition to financial planner.

 Ms. Marsden’s graduate degree is from the Isenberg School of Management at UMass/Amherst.
-She participated in their prestigious two-year MBA program, but took all her electives in Accounting and graduated with the Masters of Science in Accounting rather than the Masters of Business Administration.
+She participated in their prestigious two-year MBA program, but took all her electives in Accounting and graduated with the Masters of Science in Accounting rather than the Master of Business Administration.
 She continued her education with independent coursework in financial planning.

 Honors included graduating first in her class with her MS in Accounting, passing both the CPA and CFP® exams on the first sitting, and winning the Wall Street Journal Student Achievement Award for Outstanding Academic Achievement.
-Her bachelor’s degree is in Physics
+Her bachelor’s degree is in Physics & Astronomy, with a minor in Computer Science, from Mount Holyoke College, class of ’86.
+She is a member of the P.E.O.
+Sisterhood.
+You can also find Wendy Marsden on LinkedIn.

 Monhegan Rock Garden